 - 9.119.
 The site is located within Flood Zone 1 and therefore has a low probability of flooding from fluvial and tidal sources.
 However, there are areas within the site that have a high risk of surface water flooding. - 9.120.
 The overall drainage strategy for the site is the capture of surface water run-off and discharge to the ground through the use of permeable paving, rain gardens and crate soakaways.
-Contamination risks have also been considered and it is proposed that run-off from car parks and access roads will be treated via the permeable paving. - 9.121.
+Contamination risks have also been considered and it is proposed that run-off from car parks and access roads will be treated via the permeable paving.
+Southern Water have requested that a Hydrogeological Risk Assessment be undertaken prior to the commencement of development and this will be secured by a planning condition. - 9.121.
 Foul drainage will be via the reuse of existing connections on the site.
 CCTV surveys of the sewers will be required pursuant to a planning condition.